ciso360ai/ciso360ai/README.md

 Check results after some time in the UI, e.g. discovered subdomain hosts You may need to change the filters to "Show all items" since assets are added as inactive since the scan is passive

-Change the status to active for any inactive host (or add a new active host or IP) to do a TLS scan
+**To start a TLS scan, change the status to active for any inactive host (or add a new active host or IP)**

 You should see some activity in the docker logs:
 ```